Project structure#

 file#

-This file is used to specify how users, developers, and maintainers should behave
+to specify how users, developers, and maintainers

-while working in the project.
+are to behave while working in the project.
 PyAnsys projects usually adopt the Contributor

-, which is very popular across open source projects.
+Covenant Code of Conduct, which is very popular across open source projects.

 # Contributor covenant code of conduct